 - Define your roadmap and milestones — Where are we going, how are we going to get there, and by when?

 - Define what activities can be outsourced to produce faster, better, or higher quality results. — What activities can we outsource to achieve our milestones, or get there faster or at a lower cost?
 You should create a list of responsibilities and job functions.

 - Set procedures and expectations — Under what conditions will we be willing to implement an outsourced member or members to our team?

 - Find your professionals — Use your job list and get out there to find your desired professional!

-Outsourcing as a competitive strategy is very attractive and has some great advantages, but it takes some planning and careful execution to really bring to life.
-As I mentioned, there is not a one-size fits all strategy, it takes some real company introspection to find out what is the most efficient and effective way to implement it in a your company.
-Use this as a baseline and adapt according to your size, industry and company age.
+Outsourcing as a competitive strategy is very attractive and has some great advantages, but it takes some planning and careful execution to really bring it to life.
+As I mentioned, there is not a one-size-fits-all strategy, it takes some real company introspection to find out what is the most efficient and effective way to implement it in your company.
+Use this as a baseline and adapt according to your size, industry, and company age.

 At CodersLink we believe that bridging great businesses with talent shouldn’t be hard, which is why we simplify the process of finding remote top tech talent.
 If you are interested in seeing if a development strategy like this is right for your company leave us a comment or email us at firstname.lastname@example.org!

 Originally published at CodersLink.